summary of the most important events of the day-breakinglatest.news-Breaking Latest News

-To end the day well informed, the newspaper EL PILÓN presents a summary of the five most important news for Tuesday, January 31.
+To end the day well informed, the newspaper EL PILÓN presents a summary of the five most important news items for Wednesday, February 1.

 You can find EL PILÓN News on our social networks: Instagram (@el_pilon), YouTube (El Pilón) and Facebook (elpilon.com.co).